-- 101. Arddleen, Sarnau, Burgedin, Deuddwr and Bryn Mawr are the main settlements within the study area.
+- 104. Arddleen, Sarnau, Burgedin, Deuddwr and Bryn Mawr are the main settlements within the study area.
 The ZTV in Figure LV1 indicates that topography screens the built development from Deuddwr and Bryn Mawr, although potential views would be available from parts of Arddleen, Sarnau and Burgedin.
-Nevertheless, fieldwork found that the location of Arddleen on the southeastern edge of the 3km radius study area and the layering of vegetation within the landscape entirely screens views from all parts of Arddleen at distances of over 2km away, even in winter months. - 102.
-Properties in Burgedin are also located at a distance from the built development of over 2km away, although they are generally positioned in more elevated locations, such as is illustrated by Viewpoint 8, where the built development forms an element of wide views and is a noticeable, but not prominent element within these views, with a slight magnitude of change.
-Residents are high sensitivity receptors, which combined with the slight magnitude of change would result in a moderate impact for residents with views of the built development.
-However, it should be noted that in the majority of cases intervening vegetation and/or built form would screen the building from view and it is expected that very few residents gain a view of the building.
+Nevertheless, fieldwork found that the location of Arddleen on the southeastern edge of the 3km radius study area and the layering of vegetation within the landscape entirely screens views from all parts of Arddleen at distances of over 2km away, even in winter months. - 105.
+Properties in Burgedin are also located at a distance from the built development of over 2km away, although they are generally positioned in more elevated locations with some more open views, such as is illustrated by Viewpoint 8, where the steel portal frame building forms an element of wide views and is a discernible, but not prominent, element within these views, with a negligible magnitude of change.
+The change in colour of the building blends with the colours typically found locally, as indicated on the series of existing view photographs between 2018 and 2021 contained in the Viewpoint Booklet.
+Residents are high sensitivity receptors, which combined with the negligible magnitude of change would result in a moderate/ minor impact for residents with views of the proposal.
+However, it should be noted that in the majority of cases intervening vegetation and/or built form would screen the steel portal frame building from view and it is expected that very few residents gain a view of the building. - 106.
+Sarnau is the closest settlement to the site, located on low lying land within the valley floor.
+A number of the viewpoints are located within or close to Sarnau Viewpoints 5-7.
+Viewpoint 5 is located on the northern edge of Sarnau, the closest part of the settlement to the site at a distance of approximately 1km from the steel portal frame building.
+At this point, intervening existing vegetation including woodland blocks, hedgerows and roadside trees all layer within the view to screen the steel portal frame building.
+However, some central parts of the village are slightly more elevated and have a different orientation to the site where partial views of the steel portal frame building are expected to be available.
+During fieldwork no clear and open views of the proposal were identified from public locations within this central part of the village, but some properties with private north facing views are likely to have views of the steel portal frame building, albeit seen as part of wider views containing several other buildings and layered vegetation, as is typical in this area.
+These views are likely to be very similar to the view illustrated by Viewpoint 6, at a distance of 1.25km from the steel portal frame building, where a negligible magnitude of change current occurs, which would result in a moderate/ minor impact for residents.
+Over time, the addition of the earthworks and woodland planting proposals would provide additional screening and it is estimated that after ten years this additional screening would result in barely any visibility of the building with at worst a negligible magnitude of change for residents.

-- 103. Sarnau is the closest settlement to the site, located on low lying land within the valley floor.
-A number of the viewpoints are located within or close to Sarnau - Viewpoints 5-7.
-Viewpoint 5 is located on the southern edge of Sarnau, the closest part of the settlement to the site at a distance of approximately 1km from the building.
-At this point, intervening vegetation including woodland blocks, hedgerows and roadside trees all layer within the view to screen the building.
-However, some central parts of the village are slightly more elevated and have a different orientation to the site where partial views of the building are expected to be available.
-During fieldwork no clear and open views of the built development were identified from public locations within this central part of the village, but some properties with private north facing views are likely to have views of the building, albeit seen as part of wider views containing several other buildings and layered vegetation, as is typical in this area.
-These views are likely to be very similar to the view illustrated by Viewpoint 6, at a distance of 1.25km from the building, where a slight magnitude of change current occurs, which would result in a moderate impact for residents.
-Over time, the woodland planting proposals would establish and provide additional screening and it is estimated that after ten years this additional screening would reduce the magnitude of change down to negligible, resulting in a moderate/ minor impact for residents. - 104.
-Viewpoint 7 illustrates a view from to the east of Sarnau where visibility of the built development is similar to Viewpoint 6 and the impacts on residents are comparable currently, as well as once the woodland planting proposals have established. - 105.
-In addition, photomontages illustrating the potential screening resulting from the replanting of Penrhos Coppice have also been provided.
-It should be made clear that we do not know whether this is the intention of the land owner, but it is useful to illustrate this possibility.
+107. Viewpoint 7 illustrates a view from to the east of Sarnau where visibility of the built development is similar to Viewpoint 6 and the impacts on residents are comparable currently, as well as once the woodland planting proposals have established.